List of A Song of Ice and Fire characters: Edric Storm

 Edric Storm is Robert Baratheon's only acknowledged bastard.
 He was conceived on Stannis and Selyse's wedding night, when Robert seduced and deflowered Delena Florent, one of Selyse's cousins, in Stannis's marriage bed.
-Edric was sent by Stannis to be fostered by his other uncle Renly Baratheon.
+Edric was sent by Stannis to be fostered by his other uncle, Renly Baratheon.
 Edric was raised under the guardianship of Storm's End Castellan Ser Cortnay Penrose.
 After Renly dies, Cortnay refuses to surrender Storm's End, fearing Stannis's intentions for Edric; as a result, he is assassinated by Melisandre.
 Stannis then sends Edric to Dragonstone.
 Melisandre and Selyse tell Stannis to sacrifice Edric, claiming his king's blood will enable them to raise a dragon.
 To prevent this, Davos sends Edric to Lys under the guardianship of one of Robert's cousins, Andrew Estermont.

 Servants and vassals

 Melisandre

 Melisandre of Asshai is a priestess of R'hllor in service to Stannis Baratheon.
 She is introduced in A Clash of Kings and serves as the third-person narrator for one chapter of A Dance with Dragons.
-She is described as a beautiful woman with red eyes, always dressing in red and rarely sleeping or eating.
+She is described as a beautiful woman with red eyes, who always dresses in red and rarely sleeps or eats.